ArtShp/FinancialManager/README.md

 #### Edit Tags
 Each tag has Name and Transaction Type.
 Tags can be used as universal signs for Items.
 For example, you can mark all spendings while travelling as *#Travelling* and then you'll have ability to easily find them or somehow analyze you spending while travelling.
 Tags have a limitless scope of use.

+#### Edit Cash Facilities
+Each cash facility has Name and Currency.
+Cash facility can be cash, bank card, bank account or whatever you want.

+**Notice**: Each cash facility has **exactly** one assigned currency.
+If you have multi-currency cash facility, you'll need to add for each currency a separate cash facility.